A British cyclist who was first at the scene of the shootings recounts what he saw

 The first thing he saw as he cycled up the mountain road near the village of Chevaline was the bike of a French cyclist on the ground, Martin said.

-Then he spotted the girl, whose parents, Saad and Ikbal al-Hilli, and grandmother were subsequently identified as those shot to death in the car.
+Then he spotted the wounded girl, whose parents and grandmother were subsequently identified as those shot to death in the car.

-She was stumbling and falling over and at first he thought she was playing, Martin told the BBC.
-Then he realized she was injured, and put her in the recovery position as she slipped in and out of consciousness.
+She was stumbling and falling over, and at first he thought she was playing, Martin told the BBC.
+Then he realized she was injured and put her in a recovery position as she slipped in and out of consciousness.

 The car engine was still revving and wheels spinning, he said, making him fear it could move and harm the girl and the cyclist whose bike he had seen on the ground.